canyenheimuli/peckhive_christmas/README.md

-# peckhive_christmas
+# Peckhive Christmas Gift Schedule

-Automated Christmas gifting schedule generator and streamlit webpage
+Source code for the automated Christmas gifting schedule generator and Streamlit webpage.
+Please contact Canyen at canyenheimuli@gmail.com to submit issues or request features.